 We booked through Caribbean Pro Dive and I really can’t rate these guys highly enough.
 For 150,000 pesos (just over £40) we got a two tank dive, transport, snacks and our own boat / dive master to ourselves!
 Plus we were given all the brilliant underwater photos free of charge.
 Visibility isn’t great and the current was strong but the marine life was really diverse.
 We saw a huge schools of fish, from clown fish to angel fish, a big lobster, Moray eels and our second dive took us to a small wreck.
 I didn’t receive any discount or incentive for writing about these guys, I just found them really friendly and professional.

+We hopped on a cheap flight from Santa Marta to Medellin (internal, budget airlines are surprisingly affordable) but you can also take a bus if you’ve got a bit more time.
 On arrival go on the real city tour (free but you’re expected to tip and must book your place online advance).
 You’ll be taken to all the main sights downtown including the Plaza of Botero.
 It’s a long tour so take a hat, water and comfy shoes.

 Stay at the amazing Los Patios Boutique hostel and nip to the local Exito supermarket to buy wine and meat for a BBQ on the roof.
 Sunset at the stunning rooftop tiki bar is particularly special, even if you aren’t a guest you can pop in for a drink.
 The hostel is a great base for exploring Medellin (and in a safe, less hectic neighbourhood than Poblado).
 You can organise a tonne of local day trips here too – from fruit market tours to a trip to Pablo Escobar’s mansion.